TomasHofman/wildfly-app-configuration-webcast/README.md

-# Wildfly OpenShift Image Configuration Example
+# Wildfly OpenShift Configuration Quickstart

+This is the talkative version of the readme.
+[Here is the brief version.](README-brief.md)

-This quickstart demonstrates **how to deploy and configure the Wildfly application server on OpenShift**.
+This quickstart demonstrates **how to deploy and configure the Wildfly application server on an OpenShift cluster**.
 It is going to concentrate on how a Wildfly instance can be configured with a **Wildfly CLI script** (rather than via environment variables).
-The quickstart leverages the new [Wildfly S2I v2 workflow](https://www.wildfly.org/news/2021/10/29/wildfly-s2i-v2-overview/), introduced in [Wildfly 26](https://www.wildfly.org/news/2021/12/16/WildFly26-Final-Released/), which simplifies the deployment process compared to S2I v1 workflow used in previous Wildfly releases.
+This quickstart leverages the new [Wildfly S2I v2 workflow](https://www.wildfly.org/news/2021/10/29/wildfly-s2i-v2-overview/), introduced in [Wildfly 26](https://www.wildfly.org/news/2021/12/16/WildFly26-Final-Released/), which simplifies the deployment process compared to the S2I v1 workflow used by previous Wildfly releases.

 Following technologies are used in this quickstart: